Does your team generate huge spreadsheets of data on a regular basis?

 Do you sometimes have people entering the same information into one system when some or all of the same information is also in another system?

-Perhaps you have heard someone say “you can find that information here… oh… but don’t forget to check that other system as well…”
+Perhaps you have heard someone say, “You can find that information here… oh… but don’t forget to check that other system as well…”

 Have you ever been in a meeting where someone has shown a chart and rather than use it to make a decision, the group questioned the validity of the chart itself?
 Perhaps the person that prepared it wasn’t able to provide important details about what was factored into it?
 Perhaps there was a suggestion that some items were omitted or others double counted?